Bristol Arms Hotel

-Bristol Arms Hotel is a heritage-listed pub located at 81 Sussex Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
+Bristol Arms Hotel is a heritage-listed pub located at 81 Sussex Street, in the Sydney central business district, in New South Wales, Australia.
 It is also known as the Welcome Inn Hotel.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The coastal Aboriginal people around Sydney are known as the Eora people.
 Central Sydney is therefore often referred to as "Eora Country".
 Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
 With the invasion of the Sydney region, the Cadigal and Wangal people were decimated but there are descendants still living in Sydney today.

 The area along the western side of Sussex Street was occupied from an early date with houses.
 The Sands Directory records the site of the Bristol Arms Tavern occupied by Henry Ash (carpenter) in 1860.
 The Patent Slip Inn was sited a few blocks further south and the Bristol Arms Hotel first appeared in 1865-66 at No. 69 Sussex Street.
 The area immediately behind these buildings was the Darling Harbour waterfront (formerly named Cockle Bay), occupied by the Patent Slip wharf since c.
 1833.
 Sussex Street was the main thoroughfare between the wharves and the town.

 The immediate area was resumed by the Government in 1900 after the outbreak of bubonic plague, and placed under the control of the Darling Harbour Resumptions Advisory Board.
 Control then passed to the Sydney Harbour Trust and in 1939 to the Maritime Services Board.
 The current Bristol Arms Tavern was built c.
 1898.
 The old Bristol Arms Tavern was probably demolished around this time although no record has been located to confirm these details.

 The Sands Directory lists John Booth as licensee (1865–66), and James Blair (1867-69).
 Francis Blair succeeded him between 1870-1886.
 The hotel was operated by a succession of publicans between 1887 and 1905.
 In 1906-08 the hotel was run by Ellen Keyes and named Keyes Hotel, but reverted to the name Bristol Arms in 1907.
 The building continued to function as a hotel until 1969, when the property was resumed by the Department of Main Roads as part of the realignment of Day Street.
 From this point it became known as the Welcome Inn Hotel.
 It subsequently reverted to its original Bristol Arms name.
 It was reportedly a notoriously rough venue during the 1970s, with Paddy McGuinness describing it as having been a "bloodhouse".

 A four-storey extension at the rear of the hotel was completed in April 1994.
 It underwent a major renovation in 2013, at which time a rooftop bar was added.